Cheers...to Michelle Bachmann’s wise decision.

 Have you noticed your flag looks a little worse for wear?
 A bedraggled banner is also considered taboo.
 Please do the right thing by replacing your tattered American flag and properly disposing of the old one by burning it in a respectful manner or contacting a patriotic service organization for more information on the collection of faded, torn or otherwise unfit flags.

-Page 2 of 2 - Please continue to show your patriotic spirit by flying Old Glory, but do so with the utmost R-E-S-P-E-C-T.
+Please continue to show your patriotic spirit by flying Old Glory, but do so with the utmost R-E-S-P-E-C-T.